Toil & Trouble: A Tai & Trey Story

 “Sure looks like your laptop.”

-“That’s because it’s a Phoenix-issue laptop that Marisa had delivered.”
+“That’s because it’s a Phoenix-issue laptop that Marisa had delivered on loan.”
 He flicked a glance in my direction.
-“I did send you an email.
+“I did send an email.
 As soon as I could.
 Because I knew you’d want to know that I was okay, and I knew you’d want to hear it from me.”

 And yet...

 I dropped the bag at the foot of the bed.
 “Yes, I have your damn phone.
 An EMT left it at patient services.
-I also—as requested—brought clean clothes, a razor, and your aftershave.
-Plus a sheaf of yellow pads and three pencils.”
+I also brought—as requested—clean clothes, a razor, and your aftershave.
+Plus a sheaf of yellow notepads, the good ones, and a clipboard with graphing paper.”

 “Thank you.”

-I jerked my thumb toward the door.
+I pointed toward the door.
 “Why does Phoenix have an agent posted to your room?
 You haven’t worked there for ten months.”

-“The bank that was robbed was a Phoenix client.
-And I’m one of the witnesses.
-But more importantly—”
+“The bank involved in the incident was a Phoenix client.
+I’m also one of the witnesses.”

 “Casualties.
-Technically.
-But that’s not why I was assigned an agent or allowed to borrow a laptop.”
+Yes.
+But that’s not why I was assigned an agent.”
 He tapped out a lightning-fast series of keystrokes, and my phone beeped.
-“Marisa has hired us to investigate the robbery.
+“Marisa has hired us to investigate.
 Assuming you sign the contract I just forwarded to you.”

-I snatched up my phone and swiped it open.
-The document already had Trey’s signature, which was why he was already working the case.
+I pulled out my phone and opened the attachment.
+The document already had Trey’s signature.
 So this was the paperwork Marisa needed ASAP.